mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ### 1.5 Dependencies

-To use Advanced Audit Trail, you need to install [Atlas Core](https://marketplace.mendix.com/link/component/117187) and [Atlas Web Content](https://marketplace.mendix.com/link/component/117183) in your application.
+* You need to install [Atlas Core](https://marketplace.mendix.com/link/component/117187) and [Atlas Web Content](https://marketplace.mendix.com/link/component/117183) in your application
+* You need to install [Advanced Audit Trail UI](https://marketplace.mendix.com/link/component/120204) in your application

 ## 2 Installation